Top Gear (American TV series): Big Star, Small Car

-During the first two seasons, Big Star, Small Car was a recurring segment on Top Gear, inspired by the "Star in reasonably priced car" on the original Top Gear.
+Big Star, Small Car, another recurring segment in the first two seasons, was inspired by the "Star in reasonably priced car" segments on the original Top Gear.
 During each episode, a celebrity is interviewed by one of the three presenters.
 Discussion is normally amusing, and focuses on car-related matters, such as the celebrity's car history.
 Then the presenter and the studio audience watch the guest's fastest lap on the Top Gear test track.

 The car used for this segment is a Suzuki SX4 Sportback.
 Each guest practices with The Stig before making several attempts to complete the test track in the fastest time.
 The guest does not learn their time until the interview.
 Practice laps, crashes and the drivers' facial expressions are also shown during the segment.

 Star Lap Times

 Note: (wet) means the track was wet when the lap was taken.